Aoibhinn/CI-MS5-PinkAccessories/README.md

 * Bag (part of the original Boutique Ado project): This app contains functionality regarding a users shopping bag
 * Checkout (part of the original Boutique Ado project): This app contains functionality regarding a users checking out and payment of an order
 * Home (part of the original Boutique Ado project): This app contains functionality regarding the users home page
 * Products (part of the original Boutique Ado project): This app contains functionality regarding a product.
-I added functionality for adding/removing a rating/comment to a product
 * Profiles (part of the original Boutique Ado project): This app contains functionality regarding a users profile and order history

 To complement the apps there are: